yugeshk/CS639-assignments/assignment_1/README.md

 ### How to build and run:

 To run this utility, you must have `python3.8`, `pip3.8` and `ast2json` python package installed.
 Scripts will complain if these are not present.
 This utility contains a script `setup_env.sh` that will setup a virtualenv and install necessary packages (incase you want to use a virtualenv).
+To setup the virtualenv do:

+    ./setup_env.sh
+    source venv/bin/activate

 To run this utility simply run the following command in the base directory: